 Fly-fishing at Arthurs covers the full spectrum of the sport from polaroiding cruisers to dun feeders, galaxiid feeders and loch style fishing from a boat.
-Cowpaddock Bay is amongst the most popular and productive spots for shore based fly fishers especially during the mayfly EDITION 6
+Cowpaddock Bay is amongst the most popular and productive spots for shore based fly fishers especially during the mayfly season (November to February).